 What Supplements Are Being Clinically Trialled for Coronavirus?
-And Three Cheers for Desert Harvest!

 Please note that I am not a doctor.
 This blog post is for entertainment purposes only and nothing in it is intended to constitute medical advice.
 Please always consult with a qualified healthcare practitioner if you feel unwell, have health concerns, or before starting nutritional supplements.

 A few weeks ago, just as COVID-19 was arriving in the UK, I wrote about some of the ways we could be proactive in protecting ourselves against the virus and some things we could do to assist our immune system if we should succumb to it.
 Amongst other things, I focused quite heavily on vitamins C and D. Inevitably since the start of the outbreak, health professionals have been speculating about which medicines and supplements might be effective against COVID-19.
 In this post, I want to share some of the most up to date ponderings with you.

 According to the Office of National Statistics, 91% of those who died with coronavirus in England and Wales during March 2020 had pre-existing health conditions.
 Of those, heart disease, dementia, chronic lower respiratory diseases, flu and diabetes were the pre-existing health conditions that were most commonly present.
 Only 9% of deaths with COVID-19 did not have known pre-existing health conditions.
 Similarly, in Italy, a study of 18% of COVID-19 deaths showed that over 99% had pre-existing health conditions, with high blood pressure, diabetes and heart disease commonly appearing.
 Indeed, the NHS website lists respiratory conditions, heart disease, high blood pressure and diabetes as some of the health conditions that put someone in the ‘high risk from coronavirus’ group.